 |Review Date||29 April 2024|

 University of Otago Research Themes are established under the authority of the Deputy Vice-Chancellor, Research and Enterprise.
 Research Themes must have approval from the Head of the host Department, and/or the Dean of the host School, and have been recommended by the Divisional Pro-Vice-Chancellor to the Research Committee.
 The Research Committee will make recommendations to the Deputy Vice-Chancellor, Research and Enterprise on the establishment and number of Research Themes.

 This policy applies only to those research Themes endorsed by the Research Committee.

-University of Otago Research Centre - is a research flagship for the University.
-There are fourteen formally recognised and supported Research Centres.
+University of Otago Research Centre is a research flagship for the University.

 a) A Research Theme is a broad interdisciplinary network of University scholars who engage in related research activities leading to common goals.
 The purpose of a Research Theme is to promote and facilitate communication and new types of research collaborations among its members, including academic staff and graduate research students.
 A Research Theme signals an area where there are research strengths in the University that, with co-ordination, might incubate promising interdisciplinary research directions.

 b) A Research Theme provides unique training opportunities for students, and may support co-ordination of activities not readily undertaken within the University's department structure.

 c) A Research Theme signals an area of developing or potential research excellence.
 By giving particular recognition and support, the University is signalling that Research Themes will:

 (i) develop a pathway to increase national and international leadership and recognition for excellence;

 (ii) increase interdisciplinary and collaborative contributions to a research field;